Parliamentary Office of Science and Technology: Permanent staff

-POST has eight science advisers, covering the fields of biology and health; physical sciences and ICT; environment and energy; and social sciences.
+POST has eight science advisers, covering the fields of biology and health; physical sciences and digital; environment and energy; and social sciences.
 Science advisers generally have a postgraduate qualification and science policy experience.

+POST has four knowledge exchange professionals grouped as the Knowledge Exchange Unit.

 Fellows

-POST runs formal fellowship schemes with scientific societies and research councils, whereby PhD students can spend three months working at POST through an extension of their maintenance grants.
-These include:
+POST runs fellowship schemes with scientific societies and research councils, whereby PhD students and academics can spend three months or more working in parliament.